 If you find yourself wondering, “Should I send my child to school?” one morning, this is a helpful read from TODAY Parents, which can be a nice resource in addition to school guidelines.

 2. The difference between allergies and a cold

 I suffer from seasonal allergies.
 So, I know how hard it is to deal with allergy symptoms that hit adults and kids alike.
 Often parents are left wondering, is that runny nose from allergies or a cold?
 It can be challenging to tell the difference.

 Find an expert article on how to learn the characteristics between the symptoms of a cold and the symptoms of allergies here.
 And make sure to never give a multi-symptom cough and cold product to children under 4 years old.

 3. Using the right dosage of liquid medicine

 8 out of 10 parents have given their child the wrong dosage of liquid medicine at some point.
 Therefore, getting in the habit of reading the Drug Facts label before administering an over-the-counter medicine is incredibly important, especially because some medicines are multi-symptom.

 If you are using liquid medicine, always use the dosing device that comes with the medicine- not a kitchen spoon!
 Be confident you are making smart, informed choices before treating your child’s symptoms, follow this link to an interactive tool on reading the Drug Facts label.

 4. Vitamins and minerals

-Our bodies need vitamins and supplements and it can be difficult to get the nutrients we need from the food we eat alone, especially if you have a picky eater in the home.
-For more information about common vitamins and minerals, click here.
+Our bodies need vitamins and supplements.
+It can be difficult to get the nutrients we need from the food we eat alone, especially if you have a picky eater in the home.
+So for more information about common vitamins and minerals, click here.